circuitnet/circuitnet.github.io/tutorial/experiment_tutorial.md

         d3 = self.conv2(d2)
         d4 = self.upc2(torch.cat([d3, skip], dim=1))
         output = self.conv3(d4)  # shortpath from 2->7
-        return output  return self.main(input)
+        return output
 ```

 In this work, three features are selected as input features to feed into the model.
-The included features are (1)macro_region, (2)RUDY, (3)RUDY_pin, and they are preprocessed and combined together as one numpy array by the provided script `generate_training_set.py` (check the [quick start page](https://circuitnet.github.io/intro/quickstart.html) for usage of the script).
+The included features are (1)macro_region, (2)RUDY, (3)RUDY_pin, and they are preprocessed and combined together as one numpy array by the provided script `generate_training_set.py` (check the [download page](https://circuitnet.github.io/intro/download.html) for usage of the script).
 The visualization of the array is shown in Fig 2.

 <div align="center">
   <img src="../pics/tutorial/congestion_input.png"  width="300">